FSEmbedded/releases-fus/README.txt

-F&S i.MX8M-Mini Buildroot Release 2023.11 (fsimx8mm-B2023.11)
+F&S i.MX6UL Buildroot Release 2023.12 (fsimx6ul-B2023.12)
 ==============================================================

 Please see the file

-  doc/FSiMX8MM_FirstSteps_eng.pdf
+  doc/FSiMX6UL_FirstSteps_eng.pdf

 for a description of how everything is installed and used.
 This doc sub-directory also contains other documentation, for example about the hardware of the boards and the starter kits.

-This is a major release for all F&S boards and modules based on the i.MX8M-Mini CPU (Solo, Dual and Quad), i.e. PicoCoreMX8MM(r2)-LPDDR4, PicoCoreMX8MM-DDR3L
+This is a major release for all F&S boards and modules based on the i.MX6-UltraLite and i.MX6ULL CPUs from NXP
+(or i.MX6UL and i.MX6ULL for short).
+Currently these are the modules efusA7UL, PicoCOM1.2, PicoCoreMX6UL,
+PicoCoreMX6UL100 and PicoCOMA7.
 More boards may be added to this family in the future.
 All these boards can work with software that is created from this release package.